Dimillian/SwiftUIFlux/README.md

     return state
 }
 ```
-Finally, you have to add you `Store` wich will contain you current application state `AppState` as a global constant.
+Finally, you have to add you `Store` which will contain you current application state `AppState` as a global constant.

 ```Swift
 let store = Store<AppState>(reducer: appStateReducer,